SAP-archive/iot-edge-samples/predictive-pmml/README.md

 ### Compile and Package

-1. Open a shell / command prompt (on Windows as Administrator) and navigate to the `predictive-model-pmml` directory.
+1. Open a shell / command prompt (on Windows as Administrator) and navigate to the `predictive-pmml` directory.
 2. Edit the provided pom.xml and ensure that the version number of the Persistence Service and ConfigService jar files matches the JSON.
 If it does not match, change the numbers in the pom.xml
 ```json
         <dependency>